qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

  : Basic statistics such as one-way delay or the number of packets sent.
-This information can be useful when a host needs to perform packet scheduling decisions and flow control management.
+This information can be useful when a host needs to perform packet scheduling decisions and flow control.

 It might happen that a sending path is temporarily unavailable, because one of the endpoint's addresses is no more available or because the host retired all the UCIDs of the sending uniflow.
 In such cases, the path goes back to the UNUSED state.
 When performing a transition back to the UNUSED state, hosts MUST reset the additional state added by the ACTIVE state.
-In UNUSED state, the host MUST NOT send non-probing packets on it.
+In the UNUSED state, the host MUST NOT send non-probing packets on it.
 At this state, the host might want to restart using the uniflow over another validated 4-tuple, switching the uniflow state back to the ACTIVE state.
-However, its congestion controller strate MUST be restarted and its performance metrics SHOULD be reset.
+However, its congestion controller state MUST be restarted and its performance metrics SHOULD be reset.

 Losing Addresses